Last Updated on April 19, 2023

 Some breeders will invest in initial training with their puppies to hone these traits from a young age.
 These dogs are highly sought after and can cost around $300 more.

-Initial Cost of Doberman Ownership
+Initial & Long-Term Costs of Pet Ownership

 Aside from the cost of buying or adopting a Doberman, there are some other costs you’ll need to consider to get yourself set up as a new pet owner.